-This course will focus on global destinations and the people who inhabit them.
+This course focusses on global destinations and the people who inhabit them.
 With advancements in transportation, destinations are more accessible to greater numbers of international tourists.
-A review of the popular and emerging destinations globally and the reason for their popularity; such as scenery, attractions and exotic cultures will be discussed in this course.
+A review of the popular and emerging destinations globally and the reason for their popularity; such as scenery, attractions and exotic cultures are discussed in this course.